 It's always hard to tell but there's bound to be lots of discussion about the plunging price of oil, the outlook for Russia and cyber security.
 There are also several debates organised around finding a cure for Ebola and "mindfulness" in business.

 There's always lots of interest in the latest technological developments and what challenges and opportunities they could create for businesses.How does it work?

 It's obviously big, and in a strange way it is both free-flowing and utterly regimented.
-The fairly rigid framework is provided by more than 280 official sessions - panels, speeches and workshops - ranging from keynote speeches from the German chancellor Angela Merkel, France's President Hollande and China's Premier Li Keqiang, to a bunch of Nobel Prize-winning economists discussing the year's economic challenges to a panel discussing how video games are affecting the next generation.
+The fairly rigid framework is provided by hundreds of official sessions - panels, speeches and workshops - ranging from keynote speeches from the German chancellor Angela Merkel, France's President Hollande and China's Premier Li Keqiang, to a bunch of Nobel Prize-winning economists discussing the year's economic challenges to a panel discussing how video games are affecting the next generation.

 The free-flowing is everything in between.
 There are numerous private sessions and bilateral meetings.
 The corridors of the concrete-and-wood confection of a conference centre are host to constant networking and schmoozing.

 Here you can hear financial regulators harangue top bankers, trade unionists challenge the bosses of the world's biggest multinationals, and the finest minds in economics discuss the finer points of quantitative easing.And what will be the outcome?

 Don't expect any.
 Not even the organisers do.
 They say that's not the forum's purpose.

 But if participants go away with new ideas, new connections, a better awareness of the world around them, and fresh ideas on how to tackle its problems, Davos may well have served its purpose once again.